marionmari/pyGP_PR/doc/_build/html/_sources/demoRegression.txt

 the mean function specification.
 You can find out how many hyperparameters a mean (or covariance or likelihood function) expects by calling it without arguments, such as ``feval(meanfunc)``.

-For more information on mean functions see meanFunctions_.

 The covariance function is of the Matern form with isotropic distance measure :func:`src.Core.kernels.covMatern`.
 This covariance function is also composite, as it takes a constant (related to the smoothness of the GP), which in this case is set to :math:`3`.
 The covariance function takes two hyperparameters, a characteristic length-scale :math:`L` and the standard deviation of the signal :math:`\sigma_f`.
 Note, that these positive parameters are represented in hyp.cov using their logarithms.
-For more information on covariance functions see covFunctions_.

 Finally, the likelihood function is specified to be Gaussian.
 The standard deviation of the noise :math:`\sigma_n` is set to :math:`0.1`.
 Again, the representation in the hyp.lik is given in terms of its logarithm.
-For more information about likelihood functions, see likFunctions_.

 Then, we import the dataset with :math:`n=20` examples.
 The inputs :math:`x` were drawn from a unit Gaussian.
 We then evaluate the covariance matrix :math:`K` and the mean vector :math:`m` by calling the corresponding functions with the hyperparameters and the input locations :math:`x`.
 Finally, the targets :math:`y` are imported, and they were drawn randomly from a Gaussian with the desired covariance and mean and adding Gaussian noise with standard deviation
 :math:`\exp(hyp.lik)`::

     ## LOAD DATA